certified-spec/specPy/doc/specformat.rst

          #O1 PSlit Down  PSlit Off  PSlit Gap

 ``#o%d *motor mnemonic*``
-     Indicates the mnemonic of the motors in the **spec** application when the file was created.
+     indicates the mnemonic of the motors in the **spec** application when the file was created.
      As with ``#O``  lines a ``#o`` can contain up to 8 motor mnemonics.
      Th ``o``  in ``#o`` is followed by a number indicating the line number.
 This